holzschu/a-shell/README.md

 a-Shell uses iOS 13 ability to access directories in other Apps sandbox.
 Type `pickFolder` to access a directory inside another App.
 Once you have selected a directory, you can do pretty much anything you want here, so be careful.

-All the directories you access are bookmarked, so you can return to them later without `pickFolder`.
-You can also bookmark the current directory with `bookmark`. `showmarks` will list all the existing bookmarks, `jump mark` will change directory to this specific bookmark, `renamemark` will let you change the name of a specific bookmark and `deletemark` will delete a bookmark.
+All the directories you access with `pickFolder` are bookmarked, so you can return to them later without `pickFolder`.
+You can also bookmark the current directory with `bookmark`. `showmarks` will list all the existing bookmarks, `jump mark` will change the current directory to this specific bookmark, `renamemark` will let you change the name of a specific bookmark and `deletemark` will delete a bookmark.

 A user-configurable option in Settings lets you use the commands `s`, `g`, `l`, `r` and `d` instead or as well.

+If you are lost, `cd` will always bring you back to `~/Documents/`. `cd -` will change to the previous directory.

 ## Shortcuts